sethupathib/vsdGraphExtractor/README.md

 ## Euler Path Existence (pseudo-code)
 **Input : Graph containing vertices and edges**.<br/>
 **Output : Returns Euler Path Existence**.<br/>
-There are basically 4 methods
+There are basically 4 methods.
+(Note: This is the pseudo code for Euler Path Existence and not for Euler Path Generation.)

 1. addEdge
 2. DFS